Addiction Counselor Student and Professional Resources for Underrepresented Groups

 We’ve got you covered.

-Whether you’re already practicing professionally, or still getting your education and working toward credentials, you will find this list of resources helpful.
+Whether you’re already practicing professionally or still getting your education and working toward credentials, you’ll find this list of resources helpful.
 Between them, you’ll find guidance to help you better understand the challenges your clients face and the direct assistance they need to overcome those challenges.
 It’s all here in one place for you to reference quickly and share easily.

 Support Programs From The Substance Abuse and Mental Health Services Administration (SAMHSA)

-Thankfully, the federal government hasn’t been asleep at the wheel when dealing with the challenges of substance abuse.
-SAMHSA is the agency that has primary responsibility for addressing chronic addiction and co-occuring issues, and it’s a juggernaut with a stack of well-funded initiatives you can turn to for extra help supporting marginalized groups.
+The federal government hasn’t been asleep at the wheel when dealing with the challenges of substance abuse.
+SAMHSA is the agency that has primary responsibility for addressing chronic addiction and co-occurring issues, and it’s a juggernaut with a stack of well-funded initiatives you can turn to for extra help supporting marginalized groups.

-SAMHSA is not only behind many of the block grants that subsidize other relief and support efforts here, but it directly administers many programs useful to SUD counselors and their patients.
+SAMHSA is not only behind many of the block grants that subsidize other relief and support efforts here, but it also directly administers many programs beneficial to SUD counselors and their patients.
 These are among the most helpful for marginalized communities.

 SAMHSA National Helpline

-Because you can’t be everywhere at once or treat every kind of addiction, this confidential, 24/7/365 resources should be splashed all over your business cards and notebooks.
+Because you can’t be everywhere at once or treat every kind of addiction, this confidential, 24/7/365 resource should be splashed all over your business cards and notebooks.
 It’s a free referral service for individuals and families dealing with substance use disorders, with a national catalog of treatment facilities, support groups, and other community assistance organizations.
+This is one of the most essential crisis resources you can share with clients who need immediate support.

 GAINS Center for Behavioral Health and Justice Transformation